archmisha/mediarss/src/main/resources/readme.txt

 showlistdownloader runs tooo long - why?

-can improve the show name matching algo speed to reduce from 1 second? when doing action shown session timeout dialog but when clickin tab redirected to login wothout message
+when doing action shown session timeout dialog but when clickin tab redirected to login wothout message

 what if shceduked an old movie but no hd torrent found - maybe will be scheduled for ever cuz there is no hd movie likae that.... if found a movie wonce with 2 torrents. later when adding this movie again to some user, maybe now there are more torrent and better - we will not download them..

-search should not go to to internet when searching in torrentz, how to know that the result are what we need and not something else, need to verify somehow (house vs housewifes... the right season got back
+when searching in torrentz, how to know that the result are what we need and not something else, need to verify somehow (house vs housewifes... the right season got back
     anatomy grey seaosn 8 vs s08 vs season 8 720p....)
-    same verification needed in pirate bay
     also partial seasons: Greys Anatomy Season 8 Episode 1-22

 search results  hover text too long